Pediatric Orthopedic surgeons width="1024" height="188"

 Surgery

-Surgery may be required if the injury is severe.
-Arthroscopy can be carried out to examine the interior of the child’s wrist joint and fix the ligament damage.
+Doctors may suggest surgery if the injury appears severe.
+Our doctors will use an Arthroscopy to examine the interior of the child’s wrist joint and fix the ligament damage.
 The procedure uses a scope that is inserted into the wrist joint via a small incision.
 Open surgery may be required to reconnect torn ligaments to the bone.

 Physical therapy

-Physical therapy can be recommended so that your child can learn exercises that will improve the movement and strength of the wrist.
+Our doctors will suggest physical therapy so that your child can learn exercises that will improve the movement and strength of the wrist.
 The exercises will also reduce pain.

 Since wrist pains usually occur during an accidental fall, preventing them is basically impossible.
 However, a wrist guard is usually worn in sports like rollerblading, ice skating, or skateboarding to protect the wrist in case the child falls.